mateschieszler/Term1/README.md

 # 2. Database
  1. After downloading the 14 .csv files I created an EER diagram for the model `formula1_EER_diagram_231112.png` containing all tables and relations between them.
  2. With Forward Engineer I created the schema and table structures.
+(The repo contains the `formula1_forward-engineer_11.08.sql` file for the purpose of showing the method, for the reproduction it is not neccessary.)
  3. With `LOAD DATA INFILE` I loaded the values from the .csv files.
-(The repo contains the `formula1_load-data_11.08.sql` file for the purpose of showing the method, for the reproduction it is not neccessary.
+(The repo contains the `formula1_load-data_11.08.sql` file for the purpose of showing the method, for the reproduction it is not neccessary.)

 # 3. Analytical plan
 The aim of this analysis is to answer the following questions.